Einstein locally conformal calibrated $G_2$-structures: Preliminaries on and -structures

 We will give an example of such a structure at the end of Section \ref{sectex}.

-We recall that a 6-dimensional smooth manifold admits a $SU(3)$-structure if the structure group of the frame bundle can be reduced to $SU(3)$.
-It is possible to show that the existence of a $SU(3)$-structure is equivalent to the existence of an almost Hermitian structure $(h, J, \omega)$ and a unit $(3,0)$-form $\Psi$.
+We recall that a six-dimensional smooth manifold admits an $\SU(3)$-structure if the structure group of the frame bundle can be reduced to $\SU(3)$.
+It is possible to show that the existence of an $\SU(3)$-structure is equivalent to the existence of an almost Hermitian structure $(h, J, \omega)$ and a unit $(3,0)$-form $\Psi$.

-Since $SU(3)$ is the stabilizer of the transitive action of $G_2$ on the 6-sphere $S^6,$ it follows that a $G_2$-structure on a 7-manifold induces an $SU(3)$-structure on any oriented hypersurface.
-If the $G_2$-structure is parallel, then the $SU(3)$-structure is {\it half-flat} (\cite{CS}); in terms of the forms $(\omega, \Psi)$ this means $d (\omega \wedge \omega) =0, d ({\rm Re}(\Psi))=0$.
+Since $\SU(3)$ is the stabilizer of the transitive action of $G_2$ on the 6-sphere $S^6,$ it follows that a $G_2$-structure on a 7-manifold induces an $\SU(3)$-structure on any oriented hypersurface.
+If the $G_2$-structure is parallel, then the $\SU(3)$-structure is half-flat \cite{CS}.
+In terms of the forms $(\omega, \Psi)$ this means $d (\omega \wedge \omega) =0, d ({\rm Re}(\Psi))=0$.